nichol7s/timelines-site/pages/index.md

 [![](https://user-images.githubusercontent.com/82182/105087417-56a04080-5a92-11eb-84d8-ae660b642070.png)](/masks-2021)
 {: refdef}

-With the B.1.1.7 strain of the virus, it is more important than ever to get the best mask you can.
+With the Delta strain of the virus, it is more important than ever to get the best mask you can.
 Those would be FFP2, N95, KF94, KN95 (etc) grades of masks/respirators.

 ## Words from our scientist friends: